-The next five buttons have the following functions:
+The next six buttons have the following functions:

-- Toggle between 1- and 3-letter code. - Increase line spacing, in particular to give more space to drawing the Cys cross-links. - Open/close the information frame (see below). - Extended protein sequence information (see section later).
+- Toggle between 1- and 3-letter code. - Increase line spacing, e.g., to give more space to drawing the Cys cross-links. - Open/close the information frame (see below). - Show the Peptide highlight information window (see above). - Extended protein sequence information (see section later).
 The dropdown arrow opens a menu with direct access to the various pages in the information dialog box (chapter 3.8). - The last button opens the annotation window.
 The button will be colored according to the status of the annotation:

-Gray: No information (i.e. annotation is blank).
+Gray: No information (i.e., annotation is blank).